-Which are the best hotel deals for Senior Travellers?
-Well there are lots of them out there, typically 10 to 30% discount, and sometimes other perks for Seniors such as cancellation without charge.
-The threshold ages can differ being sometimes as low as 50.
+Which are the best special offers for Senior Travellers at hotels?
+Well there are lots of them out there, typically 5 to 20% discount on room prices, and often other perks for Seniors such as cancellation without charge.
+And the threshold age for hotel senior offers to kick can sometimes be as low as 50.

 However these special deals for Seniors are sometimes hidden away on the hotels’ websites, so Senior Travel Expert will seek them out and explain how to access them.